top of page

 Food Sensitivities

-• Common Culprits: Dairy, gluten, eggs, soy, and corn can trigger digestive issues.
+• Common trigger foods include dairy, gluten, eggs, soy, and corn.

 IBS-C (Irritable Bowel Syndrome with Constipation)